FrancesCoronel/personal-website-v3/_posts/2015-01-05-prepare-for-coding-bootcamps.md

     the `Road to JavaScript`
 - [Eloquent JavaScript: 2nd
     Edition](https://eloquentjavascript.net "Eloquent JavaScript") -
-    basically reading the whole book would be helpful, but if you can’t do that, then the 1st 5 chapters are pretty key
+    basically reading the whole book would be helpful, but if you can't do that, then the 1st 5 chapters are pretty key

 **Going All Out**